All Episodes

 I said the same thing.

-They're not going to be able to Bush this.
+They're not going to be able to bush this.

-They did after six years.
+And they did after six years.

 This is why you people call me and tell me you think people in this country are stupid.